jrshah3/ENPM662-project-2/README.md

 # ROS2 Quadruped Robot Project

-This repository contains the code for a quadruped robot in ROS2.
+This repository contains the code for a quadruped robot(spotMicro) in ROS2.
 It provides a simulation environment using Gazebo and visualization in RViz, along with a controller node for robot operation.

 ## Prerequisites